josephweaver/josephweaver.github.io/probability/STT881/lec15.md

-# 15 — Lebesgue Decomposition, Radon–Nikodym, and Probability Measures
+# 15 - Lebesgue Decomposition, Radon-Nikodym, and Probability Measures

-Lecture 15 covers:

-Lebesgue Decomposition Theorem: splitting any σ-finite measure 𝜈 ν into an absolutely continuous part and a singular part relative to 𝜇 μ.

-Radon–Nikodym Theorem: existence of densities for absolutely continuous measures.

-Examples:

-mixture of Lebesgue measure with a point mass at
-1
-/
-2
-1/2 (page 1),

-the Cantor distribution as a purely singular measure (pages 1–2),

-modification to create mixed singular + absolutely continuous parts.

-Jacobian connection: Change-of-variable formula as a Radon–Nikodym derivative (page 2 diagram).

-Random variables, joint distributions, densities (page 2),

-Measurability of RVs, vectors of RVs, and limits (page 3).
+Lecture 15 reviews the Lebesgue decomposition and Radon-Nikodym theorems for $\sigma$-finite measures, works through a mixed measure on $[0,1]$ and the Cantor distribution, links Jacobians to Radon-Nikodym derivatives via change of variables, and refreshes probability basics on random variables, distributions, measurability, and limits.

 ---
 # 1. Lebesgue Decomposition Theorem

 Given a measurable space $(\Omega,\mathcal{F})$ and **σ-finite** measures